 Additional algorithms not listed in the leaderboard can be found in Table 2 of our latest FRVT Report.
 The report includes results for fifty four algorithms applied to six datasets.
 It is a draft made available for comments.
 It will be updated on a monthly basis as algorithms and computations complete, as datasets are added, and as new analyses are developed.

 Developers may submit their algorithms at any time by following instructions below.
 Results will be posted as soon as algorithms successfully complete the tests.

-NIST is starting a new evaluation of face recognition technologies starting in February 2017.
-Unlike our previous evaluations, this activity will be conducted on an ongoing basis: The evaluation will remain open indefinitely such that developers may submit their algorithms to NIST whenever they are ready, but no more frequently than three calendar months.
+NIST started a new evaluation of face recognition technologies in February 2017.
+Unlike previous evaluations, the activity is conducted on an ongoing basis in that the evaluation remains open indefinitely such that developers may submit their algorithms to NIST whenever they are ready, but no more frequently than three calendar months.
 The algorithms will be evaluated rapidly on a first-come-first-served basis, following our MINEX III evaluation of fingerprint recognition implementations.
 Performance results will be posted to the NIST website as soon as they are ready.
 This approach more closely aligns evaluation with development schedules; this improves over the two to four year interval between past FRVT tests.